As part of this week’s On the Rostrum series, That’s Farming speaks to Pat Burke, who celebrates 27 years selling cattle and property.

 “If you enjoy your job, it is not work, and I enjoy mine every day as my wife says I do be buzzing, and it is a great way to feel about your job.”

-“I also look after the property for Headford Mart.
+“I also look after property sales for Headford Mart.
 We have had a good record for achieving the highest price for agricultural land in County Galway.
 At one stage last year, it was at €15,000 an acre for agricultural land.”

 Known for his distinct chant and his sense of wit, Pat’s favourite phrases are “a smasher” or “a cracker” when selling an animal, but ringside regulars commonly associate other expressions with the Galway man.